===========================================================================

 Generic manual inxi install method (all distros)

-Simply install the script directly, like so (ArchLinux and Pardus users, change /usr/local/bin to /usr/bin):
+Simply install it directly, like so (Pardus users, change /usr/local/bin to /usr/bin):

-# get it (it actually comes from code.google.com, but this is a shortcut) cd /usr/local/bin && wget -Nc smxi.org/inxi && chmod +x inxi && inxi
+# get it (it actually comes from the source repository, but this is a shortcut) cd /usr/local/bin && wget -Nc smxi.org/inxi && chmod +x inxi && inxi # then run -U to pull in the man page as well, which is not installed the first time # manual method. inxi -U

 ----------------------------------------------------------------------------